remolaz/PhD_Thesis_Template_MathSTIC/README.md

 This repository contains a template for the thesis manuscript of the [MathSTIC doctoral school](https://ed-mathstic.u-bretagneloire.fr/en) of the [Université Bretagne Loire](https://en.u-bretagneloire.fr/).

 The main goal of this template is to provide both front and back covers of the thesis manuscript entirely written in latex.
-These covers have been (manually) reproduced from the original M$ Word model provided by MathSTIC in 2018.
+These covers have been (manually) reproduced from the original MS Word model provided by MathSTIC in 2018.
 While the manuscript covers must follow the rules of MathSTIC, the internal layout of the content is more flexible.
 The content layout provided in this template is therefore given as an exemple rather than as a  mandatory framework.